Brian-ED/c-header-to-bqn-ffi/README.md

 - If value is not provided, `<valuesInteger[i-1]> + 1` is assigned
 - Value description can be provided or not

+## TODO list
+Add docs on how to use.
+Finish testing.
+Work on simplifying parse.bqn.
+It can be improved a ton.
+Work on removing some constraints.

 # Credits
 - raylib's (raylib_parser.c)[https://github.com/raysan5/raylib/blob/710e811b2768e573b3c1a9eb4883f7a552d3d101/parser/raylib_parser.c] was translated to bqn then modified.
 Without this, this project wouldn't exist.